-- 1. Upon successful acceptance of your application by the Harvard GSD and Visa approval by the US Department of Homeland Security (DHS) and/or approvals required of you and any other Government or Institutional authorities; organisers of AYDA, NIPSEA Management Co.
-Pte Ltd (NIPSEA) and/or your local AYDA representatives will assist you with all other matters to prepare you for your program at Harvard GSD in the June 2024 cohort.
-The dates may be subjected to change depending on the status of the Covid-19 pandemic. - 2.
-The tuition and accommodation fees during your Harvard Graduate GSD Design Discovery Program will be paid for by AYDA/NIPSEA.
+- 1. Upon successful acceptance of your application by the Harvard GSD and Visa approval by the US Department of Homeland Security (DHS) and/or approvals required of you and any other Government or Institutional authorities; organisers of AYDA, NIPSEA Group and/or your local AYDA representatives will assist you with all other matters to prepare you for your program at Harvard GSD in the June 2025 cohort. - The dates may be subjected to change depending on the status of the Covid-19 pandemic. - 2.
+The tuition and accommodation fees during your Harvard GSD Design Discovery Program will be paid for by AYDA/NIPSEA.
 AYDA/NIPSEA will undertake the following cost only up to the maximum amount of USD 10,000.00: - One (1) Return Air Ticket inclusive of all taxes and airport charges.
-(Additional luggage charges, other than what's included in the fare, are not included and will not be covered by AYDA/NIPSEA). - Transfer to and from the airport to Harvard GSD's Admission Office/Campus Housing. - Tuition fees and material fees are fully paid for. - Travel insurance with health insurance will be provided and paid for.
-It may be used at Harvard University Health Services (HUHS) on a fee-for-service basis. - Per Diem will be provided at the discretion of AYDA/NIPSEA.

-- Miscellaneous expenditure e.g. personal shopping, personal care products or expenses, entertainment, sightseeing, tours etc. are not included.
+(Additional luggage charges, other than what's included in the fare, are not included and will not be covered by AYDA/NIPSEA). - Transfer to and from the airport to Harvard GSD's Admission Office/Campus Housing. - Tuition fees and material fees are fully paid for. - Travel insurance with health insurance. - Miscellaneous expenditure e.g. personal shopping, personal care products or expenses, entertainment, sightseeing, tours etc. are not included.
 Please prepare sufficient USD for your personal use. - Family members and/or friends are not allowed to accompany you on this program, nor are they allowed to share the housing facility that is provided to you by AYDA/NIPSEA.